operational-co/operational.co/readme.md

 ## How to use Operational?

-Right now there are two ways to use Operational
+Right now there are two ways to use Operational:

 - Join the waitlist on [Discord](https://discord.gg/QmfGeMGM)
 - Self-host [Operational](https://operational.co/selfhosted)

 ### Highlights

+- Heaps of self-hosting options, from Render.com to docker images, with video guides.
+We want you to self-host!
 - Very few 3rd party dependencies.
 No need to install clickhouse in the open source version.
 - Feature packed.
 Send json, formatted json, bundle up logs in contexts, add action buttons, and more.
 - Easy to grok and tear apart - no useless dependencies, nor unnecessarily complex code.